Google PhD Fellowship

 Results

-The result of the University competition will be communicated by the SGS Graduate Awards Office in late September 2022.
+The University competition results will be communicated by the SGS Graduate Awards Office in early May.
+The results of the international competition will be communicated to nominees when available, likely in late Summer 2025.

 Contacts & Resources